 Federal and state law guarantees certain rights and protections to nursing home residents, including but not limited to the right to be treated with dignity and privacy, protection from abuse and chemical and physical restraints, and the right to receive care ensuring safety and good hygiene.
 If you fear that your loved one is the victim of nursing home abuse or negligence, contact us for immediate assistance.

 Prior to practicing law, Les spent 3 years in the United States Marine Corps and was honorably discharged as a corporal.
-Les received his law degree from Jones School of Law while working as a marketing representative for Alabama Gas Corporation.
+He received his law degree from Jones School of Law while working as a marketing representative for Alabama Gas Corporation.

 Les went to work at Beasley Allen in 1993, and became a shareholder in 1999.
 He left the firm in 2005 to form James & Pittman, P.C., where he remained until 2013.
+In 2013, Les started Pittman Injury Law.

 As a life-long resident of Montgomery, Les has always been active in the community.
 He has coached junior high basketball; YMCA football and basketball; and little league baseball.
 He has also served as a tutor in the First Baptist Church tutoring program for inner-city children.
 In 2002, Les was crowned “Biggest Rat in Town” for raising over $40,000 for the American Cancer Society.
 In 2013, Les chaired the School Improvement Committee for Bear Exploration Center, which raised $40,000 for school improvements.
 He also serves on the board for the Jimmy Hitchcock Award, which honors outstanding Christian student-athletes in Montgomery.